Nissan Leaf: First generation (ZE0; 2010)

 The first generation Nissan Leaf was in production from 2010 to 2017.
 It was unveiled on 1 August 2009 as the world's first series produced battery electric vehicle.
 Before it officially commenced production, Nissan developed three prototype battery electric vehicles—dubbed the EV-01, EV-02 and EV-11.
 The former two were based on the Z11 Nissan Cube while the latter was based on the C11 Nissan Tiida.

-It began production on 22 October 2010 at the Oppama facility in Yokosuka, Kanagawa.
+The Leaf production began on 22 October 2010 at the Oppama facility in Yokosuka, Kanagawa.
 Until early 2013, models sold in Europe and the US were imported from the Oppama plant adapted stylistically for the respective markets.
 On 12 December 2012, battery manufacturing began at the Smyrna plant, with official production of the Leaf initiating on 9 January 2013.
 Manufacturing in the UK began on 28 March 2013.

 Initially, the Leaf was available exclusively with a large battery pack composed of 192 flat, laminated lithium-ion cells developed in collaboration with NEC, which offers advantages such as simplified design, efficient cooling, and optimal packaging.
 The battery pack is located under the floor and between the wheels, optimising the vehicle's handling and interior space.
 The electric motor produces 80 kW of power with a range of about 100 miles when the battery is fully charged.
 Recharging can take 16 hours on 120 V or 8 hours on 230 V power.
 Fast charging is also available with a specific charger, which can restore 80% of the battery capacity in approximately 30 minutes.

 The first generation Leaf garnered both acclaim and criticism from multiple automotive critics.
 Car and Driver, an American automotive magazine, expressed unfavourable opinions about the inexpensive materials used in the vehicle, asserting that they seem more fitting for a car priced at half its actual cost.
-However, they commended the Leaf for its spacious boot/trunk, along with features like standard heated seats and, in higher-end models, a heated steering wheel and leather seats.
+However, they commended the Leaf for its spacious boot, along with features like standard heated seats and, in higher-end models, a heated steering wheel and leather seats.
 Opinions on the battery performance and safety aspects vary, with some finding the battery and range underwhelming and others expressing concerns about safety levels.